divaprotocol/oracles/docs/Tellor.md

 TODO: Add illustration

+## Privileges
+The contract owner is inherited from the DIVA Ownership contract and is granted the right to update the maximum amount of DIVA rewards that a reporter can receive, denominated in USD, as well as the excess fee recipient.

+The update process follows the same logic as in DIVA Protocol, where the owner first triggers an update of the respective value and it only gets activated after some delay.
+This delay is hard-coded to 3 days in the Tellor adapter contract and cannot be modified.

 ## What is Tellor protocol

 Tellor is a decentralized oracle protocol that allows smart contracts on EVM chains to securely and reliably access data from off-chain sources, including data from other chains.
 It uses a decentralized network of stakers to provide this data, and incentivizes them with the Tellor token (TRB) to maintain the integrity of the network.